|

 Diet: Beetles, flies, ants, caterpillars, aphids, other insects and spiders, ticks, and mites.

-Range: These are lizards of the sagebrush country, occurring from eastern Washington to Wyoming, south almost to southern Nevada (to the south edge of the Nevada Test Site), Northern Arizona, and northwestern New Mexico.
+Range: These are lizards of sagebrush country, occurring from eastern Washington to Wyoming, south to southern Nevada in the Spring Mountains, Northern Arizona, and northwestern New Mexico.
+I know of several observations in the Spring Mountains of southern Nevada, which is farther south than they are expected based on published range maps.

 Breeding: Mate in the spring and lay 2-7 eggs from June to August.
 Eggs hatch in August.